-Redevelopment of this urban site will provide increased supply of vital housing opportunities in a growing area of the City.
+Redevelopment of this urban site, made possible by the requested PD zoning, will provide increased supply of vital housing opportunities in a growing area of the City.
 This redevelopment will create construction job opportunities and will put more potential future employees proximate to existing and future employers.
 Redevelopment of the site also will signal reinvestment in the core urban area, demonstrating the value of an urban lifestyle and encouraging more members of the workforce to locate in the core of the City.
 More residents, in turn, can increase tax revenues for the City.
 This can also reduce the reliance on services in the urban cluster and on lower density, suburban development forms.